Lewis Lyttle ( ) – A Key Player in the Founding of PMSS

 Lewis Lyttle (1868-1950).[rood_083.jpg]

-Rev. Lyttle said to her in his letter, “I would shrink from asking anyone but you to undertake to start a school in such conditions as we will have to meet but I know you understand them.”
-Lyttle had ideas but no land and no aptitude for breaking ground, building out the facilities, or negotiating the finances.
-However, he knew landowners and community leaders who had these skills — and he knew Katherine Pettit.
+Lyttle had ideas but no money, no land, and no aptitude for breaking ground, building out the facilities, or negotiating the finances.
+However, he knew landowners and community leaders who had these skills — and he knew Katherine Pettit — at least he believed he did.

 THE ECUMENICAL APPROACH

-In the early years of the twentieth century, Lewis Lyttle, as a Baptist itinerate preacher, knew he would never be far from a call to preach in the Central Appalachians.
-In the 18th century, the Presbyterians held sway in many pockets of the region but the religion did not meld well with the isolation and independent dwellers of the mountains.
-Nor, did the heritage of dissimulation found mainly in Baptists and their many splinter denominations, fit with the greater population of the Central Appalachians.
-Early in the settlement of the Central Appalachians, Baptist sects soon dominated many rural communities.
+The shift within the greater population of the Central Appalachianssectarian institutions, but Pine Mountain funded on a non-sectarian base, did well.
+Early in the settlement of the Central Appalachians, Baptist sects dominated many rural communities.
 An inventory of denominations in 1900 shows Baptists accounting for more than one-third of the total church memberships in the mountains of Kentucky.
-With the Bible as their supreme guide, many splinter groups reserved their right to their interpretation of the Holy word, and small churches were established in the many small communities often defined by their geography and their kinships, more than their adherence to a specific dogma.
+With the Bible as their supreme guide, many splinter groups reserved their right to their interpretation of the Holy Word, and small churches were established in the many small communities.
+The families were often defined by their geography and their kinships, more than their adherence to a specific dogma.

 Writing from a Presbyterian perspective, Wilson and others have been described as leaders in shifting the focus of social/religious uplift from the Black South to the Appalachian mountaineer.
-The “problem”, as seen by Wilson and many others of his time, was “How are we to bring certain belated and submerged Appalachian blood brethren of ours out into the complete enjoyment of the twentieth-century civilization and Christianity?”
-The difficulty with this “problem,” was the many varieties of “Christian” and the growing competition for souls.
-Some “soul winners” held more sway than others in Eastern Kentucky.
+The “problem”, as seen by Wilson and many others of his time, was

 SOUL WINNERS AND THE REV. EDWARD O. GUERRANT

 What is more well-known is the influence of Guerrant upon the Pettits in their Blue Grass household near Lexington where he was frequently a visitor.
 His many tales of the area had long been shared with his friends the Pettits.
-It is likely that Guerrant’s ideas stuck with Katherine Pettit as she listened to the banter in her household as she grew up.
+Guerrant’s ideas likely stuck with Katherine Pettit as she listened to the banter in her household as she grew up.
 Following her junkets into the eastern mountains she began to know all too well how fragmented the religious tenets were in the region.
 On the need to exercise caution and more than a little conciliatory wisdom, Lyttle, Pettit and Guerrant were all in accord.

 See Also: